jkleinlercher/argocd-pipeline/README.md

 - is it possible that applications in a <team>-application.git repo reference other projects than the super application <team>-application itself?
 If so, each dev-team can define its own unrestricted project-definitions and use this as a project. would be a bad security issue.
 - could teams create argocd repository objects in their own <team>-application.git repo? otherwise each new repo for a new application must be merged and accepted by the platform-team.
 - is it possible to use regular expressions in the <team>-project.yaml for the source repository? otherwhise each no repo for an app must be merged and accepted by the platform-team.

+Possible improvements:

+- the ArgoCD manifests and the application-of-applications pattern is maybe not so easy to understand at the first place for everybody.
+So maybe we developers should merge some custom YAMl files to the k8s-platform.git and a CI-Pipeline creates the necessary ArgoCD manifests and namespaces manifests.
+This CI-Pipeline can also include some checks for naming conventions and policy enforcements.